Transmission of and Infection with E. coli

 How does food become contaminated with E. coli?

-How do beef products become contaminated with E. coli?
+How do beef products become contaminated with Shiga toxin-producing E. coli (STEC)?

 Up to 80% of hides of cattle tested at processing plants are contaminated with E. coli O157:H7, depending on the study.
 Contamination rates of hides with non-O157 STEC are comparable to those of O157.
 Hides routinely have higher STEC contamination rates than do fecal samples, and hides tested in processing plants often have significantly higher contamination rates than hides of cattle tested in feedlots.